DavidHHeritage/OOP-Final-Project/README.md

   * Types
     * Java vs C#
-      * The Java and C# programming languages are both capable of supporting both value and reference types.
+      * When it comes to types, Java and C# are actually very similar.
+The Java and C# programming languages are both capable of supporting both value and reference types.
 They are also capable of ceating new/custom data types.
 The two languages are very similar in the way that they are able to use types, however there are some monior differences between the two.
 For example in C#, all primitive data types are represented as objects rather than variables.Although they have subtle differences these two languages are very similar in the way that types are used.
 A list of supported types is shown below.
         1. primitive
           - example: int, short, double char, boolean etc.
         2. class